my approach to the dulcimer

 summing up & a thought to the future

-I built my first two hour-glass shaped dulcimers back in 1973, each with 3 strings and a diatonic fretting pattern.
-46 years, 5 studio albums and 18 international tours later, I am still playing hour-glass dulcimers with 3 strings and no ½ frets.
+I built my first two hour-glass shaped dulcimers back in 1972 and 1973, each with 3 strings and a diatonic fretting pattern.
+50 years, 5 studio albums and 18 international tours later, I am still playing hour-glass dulcimers with 3 strings and no ½ frets.

 In the past few decades I’ve been exploring the vast potential of this dulcimer configuration with original compositions, modal music and arrangements of traditional folk songs and airs.
-I even play a Beatles song on the dulcimer as well as a few other popular classics.
-One of my new dulcimers is a solid-body electric and this hugely lends itself to tonal modification using digital effects.
+I even play a Beatles song and an ABBA tune on the dulcimer as well as a few other popular classics.
+One of my recent dulcimers is a solid-body electric and this hugely lends itself to tonal modification using digital effects.
+These arrangements of The Water Is Wide demonstrate just a few of the soundscapes possible with an electric dulcimer.
 I also use more subtle delay effects on my acoustic dulcimers to gently enhance the tone and richness of the sound.

 All being well, I hope to continue to explore the vast potential of this beautiful instrument and experiment with new material, techniques and technologies – but almost certainly using the original, and authentic, configuration.

 I shall be telling this with a sigh

 Two roads diverged in a wood, and I